Home » An Introduction

 AMT – amateur video, taken by an audience member, usually poorer quality (these recordings may be used on the EDIT sections, but have surfaced separately and stand on their own).

-PRO – professionally shot video, but not included on Colour Sound Oblivion or surfaced separately.
+PRO – professionally shot video, usually not included on Colour Sound Oblivion or surfaced separately.

-EDIT – professional edit using one or multiple camera angles, amateur or professional; each edit will denote how many cameras were used to make it and whether the cameras were recorded by amateurs or professionals.
+EDIT – professional edit using one or multiple camera angles; each will detail how many cameras were used to make it and whether the cameras were recorded by amateurs or professionals.

 “M” means master.
 “M0” denotes a digital transfer straight from the master tape, so “M1” is a first-generation copy, “M2” is a second-generation copy, and so on.
-Every official release is at least an M1 or M2, if not even more, because often the recordings went through some processing (track indexing, EQ’ing, mastering, mixing in the case of multitracks, etc.) before being put on a CD or DVD, then a rip of those CDs and DVDs results in another generation.
-Regarding Colour Sound Oblivion, it’s unknown what generations the tapes he used were in.
-Back before digital transfers became the norm, Coil would make tape copies.
-Don’t know how many master tapes Peter had access to in order to make the best possible digital transfers, which could then be edited as he saw fit.
+Every official release is at least an M1 or M2, if not even higher, because often the recordings went through some processing (track indexing, EQ’ing, mastering, mixing in the case of multitracks, etc.) before being released on a CD or DVD, then a digital rip of those CDs and DVDs results in another generation added.

 Fans/bootleggers also made bootleg CDs out of their tape masters, which would then be passed around, ripped, and made into more CDs in an ongoing process.
-Sharing digital audio straight from the masters unfortunately did not catch on for the longest time, so the lineage of most of the audio recordings in this listing remains unclear unless otherwise stated.
+Sharing digital audio straight from the masters unfortunately did not catch on for the longest time, so the lineage of most of the audio recordings on this website remains unclear unless otherwise stated.
+Uncertain generations are marked “M?”
 It is generally agreed upon that if a recording does not have a known lineage, it is lossy.
-Most digital audio files circulating are MP3, anyway.
+Most digital audio file bootlegs circulating are MP3, anyway.

-Some recordings will have a letter denoting them, i.e. “#1a” and “#1b.”
-The extra listing will detail a remaster, alternate version/master, or rebroadcast of the same recording.
+Some recordings will have an extra letter denoting them, i.e. “#1a” and “#1b.”
+The letter details a different version of the same recording, such as a remaster or a different release.

-Each entry on the site includes download links at the bottom of the page, though you can find all the available recordings on this wonderful resource (please support the Archive.org organisation if you can).
+Each individual concert page on this website includes download links at the bottom of the listing, though you can find almost all available recordings on archive.org with a simple search.
 Please note that because I am not responsible for every archive.org upload, recording notation is variable:

 Notes on Photographs

-The vast amount of Coil live photographs I have do appear here on this website though, in exclusively remastered and curated form by Phil Barrington.
-Phil has this to say: “After working on it for the best part of 3 months I really hope the LCA website does justice to Kiefer’s studious COIL concert research.
+Phil Barrington: “After working on it for the best part of 3 months I really hope the LCA website does justice to Kiefer’s studious COIL concert research.
 Regarding the visual content: this is the very first time all such historical COIL concert data has been amalgamated and curated into one central point – videos and photographs from every source possible.
 Times (and jpeg resolutions) change so, like a museum curator with a dustcloth, I wanted to simply brush away the flecks and spots from these important visual artifacts by a slight remastering polish.
 At times all we had were little more than thumbnails to illustrate COIL concert entries, so bear with us!
 Whilst it may not be possible to get it right the whole time for everyone, we have strived to credit all sources where known and, by using the detached white border LCA motif, we got around having to add a watermark ONTO other people’s work (which I didn’t want for obvious reasons).
 We simply didn’t have the time during site design/construction to systematically track down and contact the photographers who had already watermarked their shots over the years, so those important pictures were left off the site until we find you in due process.
 In any case, if you have any issue with any of your photographs being on this COIL site (‘by the community, for the community’ and all that jazz), please do email us.
 We wish no harm on our Live COIL farm.”

 Additional Concert Credits